rjuppa/numbers_recognition/README.md

 Building a small neural network to recognise hand written numbers using TensorFlow.

-First, I want to thank the authors of this article that was inspiration for this project.
+First, I want to thank the authors of this article that was the inspiration for this project.
 <a href="http://cv-tricks.com/tensorflow-tutorial/training-convolutional-neural-network-for-image-classification/" target="_blank">cv-tricks.com/tensorflow-tutorial</a>
-Dataset with handwritten numbers were used from here:
+A dataset with handwritten numbers was used from here:
 <a href="https://github.com/kensanata/numbers" target="_blank">https://github.com/kensanata/numbers</a>

 ### Installation